 Being "in the classroom" means viewing the content or media in the class, and interacting with the media in some way.
 You can watch the class as it was recorded, as well as view any other presentation materials that may have been shared in the classroom.

 The In-Classroom Tools let you take Notes (if you're a student), post and respond to Questions, Bookmark video or slide locations, and if necessary, mark video scenes or slides as Confusing.
 Notes and Q&A can be viewed outside of the classroom in the Study Guide or Q&A Tabs for the course respectively.

-NOTE: If you are viewing a Live streamed class (real-time broadcasting rather a recording) the toolset and other functionality is slightly different.
+NOTE: If you are viewing a Live streamed class (real-time broadcasting rather a recording) the toolset and functionality are slightly different.
 See Viewing Live Classes for details.

 - Click on the class row from the Class List as shown below.

 The classroom opens as shown in the below figure.

 - Use the playback bar at the bottom of the classroom viewer to control the video or navigate through presentation pages.

 The figure below shows a classroom capture with a single video in the capture, as well as a separate presentation loaded to the class.

 - Click one of the media panels to maximize that media in the window, and swap with the currently displayed item.